Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-checkpointstore-blob/README.md

 ## Next steps
 Get started by exploring the samples [here][samples_readme].

+### Default SSL library
+All client libraries, by default, use the Tomcat-native Boring SSL library to enable native-level performance for SSL operations.
+The Boring SSL library is an uber jar containing native libraries for Linux / macOS / Windows, and provides better performance compared to the default SSL implementation within the JDK.
+For more information, including how to reduce the dependency size, refer to the [performance tuning][performance_tuning] section of the wiki.

 ## Contributing

 If you would like to become an active contributor to this project please refer to our [Contribution